 The Performance

 Candy has turned out to be a very interesting shade for me to wear!
 The base color is bubblegum pink, but the golden shimmer makes the blush shade appear warmer.
 In addition, the ph-adjusting pigment turns the blush a little darker on my cheeks, which prevents it from looking ashy on my skintone while also helping it to actually show up.
 Without it, I don’t think I would have been able to pull off a color as light as this and in a formula that blends out to be as sheer.
+Of the available colors, this is the closest thing to a coral shade that they have.

 This isn’t a stiff blush stick.
 The product glides easily so that I can draw a line of product directly onto my skin without disturbing my makeup underneath.
 It’s also easy to blend in, leaving no harsh edges and it doesn’t require warming the product up on the back of the hand or via the fingertips to make it easier to spread.
 So far, my favorite way to apply this has been using angled synthetic brushes and the Singe Beauty F03.